House of Abrantes: The Palace of Santos

 The Palace of Santos, or Palace of the Marquesses of Abrantes, where the French embassy is located in Lisbon, resulted from a major historical and architectural evolution.

 The name "Santos" refers to three Christian martyrs executed on the top of a Lisbon hill and, in 589, when the Visigoth King Reccared I converted to Christianity, a temple in remembrance of the three saints was built there; it was later destroyed.
 Following the conquest of Lisbon, King Afonso I of Portugal rebuilt the church and gave it to the Order of Santiago, which made it their headquarters.

 When the knights left to the Reconquista, the building was converted on the south into a noble ladies' convent (the Comendadeiras).
 In 1490, they abandoned the building in favor of a new convent, and the building then took the name of Santos-o-Velho (in Portuguese, literally, "the old Santos").

 In 1497, under King Manuel I of Portugal, the building was transformed into a royal residence due to its unique location facing the Tagus river and between the centre of Lisbon and the new area of Belém.
 It was frequently used by Kings Manuel I, John III and Sebastian.
 In 1510, Gil Vicente presented some of his plays (in Portuguese: autos) there, and from that location King Sebastian of Portugal left to join the Battle of Alcácer Quibir.

 Following Alcácer Quibir, the palace was abandoned and, in 1629, it was acquired by Francisco Luís de Lencastre, 3rd high-Commendator (in Portuguese Comendador-Môr) of the Order of Aviz, a descendant of infante George of Lencastre (natural son of King John II), and it was kept in the family for the next 300 years.
 Meanwhile, the family also inherited the title of Marquess of Abrantes.

 It is not known how extensively the palace was damaged by the 1755 earthquake, but several relatives took shelter there at the time.

 In the beginning of the 19th century, the palace was restored and the façade was rebuilt, which gave greater dignity to the building.
 In 1833, the infanta Ana de Jesus Maria and her husband, the 1st Duke of Loulé, rented part of the palace, as did Amélie de Beauharnais (widow of Pedro I of Brazil), who lived there between 1841 and 1849.

 Following the death of the 8th Marquess in 1870, the palace was rented to Count Armand, French Minister in Lisbon, who established legation services there.
 The French government finally acquired the building in 1909.

 Today, the rooms are decorated with paintings and tiles and house an excellent furniture collection dating from the 17th and 18th centuries.
 Special attention was given to the pyramidal roof room, which was completely covered with porcelains, and to the chapel tiles, which date from the 16th century.

-The gardens provide a wonderful view over the Tagus.
+The gardens provide a view over the Tagus.
 Visitors are welcome, depending on availability in accord with the needs of the embassy of France, which usually opens some rooms to public viewing on International Museum Day (18 May).